TFT Economy Strategies and Tips - How to Get Gold and When to Spend It in Teamfight Tactics?

 TEAMFIGHT TACTICS ECONOMY STRATEGIES

 There are three basic mechanics that we’re interested in right now.
-First: for every full 10 gold coins up to that you have at the end of around, you’ll get an extra coin (the maximum is additional +5, if you have 50 gold or more in the bank).
+First: for every full 10 gold coins up to that you have at the end of around, you’ll get an extra coin (the maximum is additional +5 if you have 50 gold or more in the bank).
 Second: the lower you are on the leaderboard, the sooner you get to pick during the carousel rounds.
-The only factor that decides players’ position on the scoreboard is the amount of HP left.
-Finally, TFT provides additional gold to players who manage to keep a win streak or a lose streak.
-That makes going "win one, lose one" for the whole game the worst posible cycle, at least for your economy and the potential extra gold generation from the streaks.
+The only factor that decides the players’ position on the scoreboard is the amount of HP left.
+Finally, TFT provides additional gold to players who manage to keep a win streak or a loose streak.
+That makes going "win one, lose one" for the whole game the worst possible cycle, at least for your economy and the potential extra gold generation from the streaks.

 table of contents